Platform-OS/pos-module-chat/README.md

 cp modules/user/public/lib/queries/role_permissions/permissions.liquid app/modules/user/public/lib/queries/role_permissions/permissions.liquid
 ```

 4. Add the following to the `<head>` section of your application layout to get the basic styling provided with the module.
-To overwrite the colors and spacings you can overwrite the `pos-config.css`
+To overwrite the colors and spacings you can overwrite the CSS variables in `pos-config.css`.

 ```
 <link rel="stylesheet" href="{{ 'modules/common-styling/style/pos-reset.css' | asset_url }}">